apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 * -R: Apply operations to all files and directories recursively.
 * -m: Modify ACL.
 New entries are added to the ACL, and existing entries are retained.
 * -x: Remove specified ACL entries.
 Other ACL entries are retained.
 * ``--set``: Fully replace the ACL, discarding all existing entries.
 The *acl\_spec* must include entries for user, group, and others for compatibility with permission bits.
+If the ACL spec contains only access entries, then the existing default entries are retained.
+If the ACL spec contains only default entries, then the existing access entries are retained.
+If the ACL spec contains both access and default entries, then both are replaced.
 * *acl\_spec*: Comma separated list of ACL entries.
 * *path*: File or directory to modify.